apache/shenyu-website/content/en/projects/soul/soul-set-up/index.md

 ## Features

-* soul is an open source plugin framework, which is flexibility and extensibility since 2.2.0 version.
+* Soul is an open source plugin framework, which is flexibility and extensibility since 2.2.0 version.
   With soul you can easily create application with your own gateway.

-* System Requirment: JDK 1.8+, Mysql 5.0 +.
+* System Requirement: JDK 1.8+, Mysql 5.0 +.

 ## Invoke `Soul-Admin`